fivdi/rp2040-tests/i2c/scan_at_many_baudrates/README.md

 [this pico-sdk issue](https://github.com/raspberrypi/pico-sdk/issues/278).

-The goal of this program is to see if it can detect anything unexpected when scanning the I2C bus with `i2c_write_blocking`.
+The goal of this program is to see if it can detect anything unexpected when continuously scanning the I2C bus with `i2c_write_blocking`.
 Ideally, there should be no errors.

 The program performs tests at I2C baudrates of 1000 to 2048000 in steps of 1000 baud.